HemantBatra873/HemantBatra873/README.md

 ## 🚀 Quick Facts

-- 🔭 I'm currently working on NextJS.
+- 🔭 I'm currently working on Angular/.NET.
 - 🌱 I'm constantly learning and expanding my skills in Data Structure.
-- 💡 I'm excited about the creative possibilities of  AI .
 - 🎓 I am currently doing a Bachelor's degree in Technology from MSIT.
 - 🎮 I love playing video games and learning about the technologies behind them.